GNOME/gimp/devel-docs/gitlab-mr.md

 Therefore you should always check the merge request changes before running the code and never blindly trust that it is harmless.
 In any case, run these builds at your own risk. ☢️

+## Generating an .msixbundle for merge request code

+If you add the label `5.
+Microsoft Store` in a MR, then trigger a pipeline (for instance by rebasing), it will add a .msixbundle creation to the pipeline.
+Once the pipeline ends, the file can be found by:

+- clicking the pipeline ID.
+- In the "Distribution" stage, click the "ms-store-nightly" job.
+- Then click the "Browse" button.
+- Navigate to `build/store/_Output/`.
+- Then click the `gimp-<version>-store.msixbundle` file to download it.

+You will find a .msixupload file too, but it is useful only for releases.

 ## Generating a Windows installer for merge request code